 Scholarships & Aid

-All EOP students must complete the FAFSA every year before March 2.
+All EOP students must complete the Free Application for Federal Student Aid (FAFSA) and/or the California Dream Act Application (CADAA) every year before March 2nd.

 EOP grants will be awarded only as long as funds are available.
 You will have a better chance of receiving an EOP grant and other financial aid for which you are eligible if you apply before the deadline.

 More resources are available on the Financial Aid website.

 The typical scholarship "season" occurs between October 1st and March 31st every year.
 This is the application period for most scholarship programs that award scholarship money for the following academic year.